 Try to replace all soda and juice consumption with something that has no sugar or little sugar inside.
-Switch out fruit juices for smoothies and tea.
+Switch out fruit juices for low-carb smoothies and tea.
 Tea comes in a variety of flavors that can help you get through the day if you get tired of water.
 There’s a variety of different smoothies you can make for a meal replacement or just as a snack.

 Water should be your go-to replacement for soda, and I don’t recommend drinking diet soda as it can bring back cravings for sweets.
-Stick to drinking at least 3 litres of water a day, but try to aim for a full gallon a day.
+Stick to drinking at least 3 liters of water a day, but try to aim for a full gallon a day.